ChrispusGatia/cityeye/content/collections/privacy_policy/privacy-policy.md

   -
     id: lxk0aamt
     card_title: 'Contact Us'
-    card_description: 'If you wish to exercise any of our rights above, please contact us on [dpo@cityeyehospital.or.ke](dpo@cityeyehospital.or.ke){:target="_blank"} We will seek to deal with your request without undue delay and in any event in accordance with the Data Protection Act, 2019 and the Data Protection (General) Regulations, 2021.'
+    card_description: 'If you wish to exercise any of our rights above, please contact us on [dpo@cityeyehospital.or.ke](mailto:dpo@cityeyehospital.or.ke) We will seek to deal with your request without undue delay and in any event in accordance with the Data Protection Act, 2019 and the Data Protection (General) Regulations, 2021.'
     type: new_set
     enabled: true
 updated_by: 14d3b439-c1ca-4786-8ce7-59caffb630ff
-updated_at: 1721050204
+updated_at: 1721051108
 ---